Pathway Tools version 28.0: Integrated Software for Pathway/Genome Informatics and Systems Biology: Creating and Curating a PGDB

 PathoLogic next creates a PGDB object for every replicon and contig defined by the input files, and for every gene and gene product defined in the input files.
 It populates these new objects with data from the input files, such as gene names and their sequence coordinates, and gene product names.
 As a result of these operations, the new PGDB now mirrors the information in the input files.

-\Ssection{PathoLogic Inference of Metabolic Pathways} Pathway Tools predicts the metabolic pathway complement of an organism by assessing what known pathways from the MetaCyc PGDB \cite{MetaCycNAR14} are present in the annotated genome of that organism's PGDB.
+\Ssection{PathoLogic Inference of Metabolic Pathways} Pathway Tools predicts the metabolic pathway complement of an organism by assessing what known pathways from the MetaCyc PGDB \cite{MetaCycNAR18} are present in the annotated genome of that organism's PGDB.
 This inference is performed in two steps that are described and evaluated in \cite{KarpHpy02,KarpPathPred10,KarpPathPred11}.

 {\bf Step 1:} The enzymes in the PGDB are assigned to their corresponding reactions in MetaCyc, thus defining the reactome of the organism.
 PathoLogic performs this assignment by matching to MetaCyc reactions the gene-product names (enzyme names), the EC numbers, and the Gene Ontology terms assigned to genes in the genome.
 The program can use whatever combination of these three information types is available in a given genome.
 For example, the {\em fabD} gene in {\em Bacillus anthracis} was annotated with the function ``malonyl CoA-acyl carrier protein transacylase.''
-That name was recognized by PathoLogic as corresponding to the MetaCyc reaction whose EC number is 2.3.1.39.
+That product name was recognized by PathoLogic as corresponding to the MetaCyc reaction whose EC number is 2.3.1.39.
 PathoLogic therefore imported that reaction and its substrates into the {\em B. anthracis} PGDB, and created an enzymatic-reaction object linking that reaction to that {\em B. anthracis} protein.
+If the product name is not recognized or is ambiguous, and there is no EC number or GO term, then PathoLogic will look up the gene name to try to identify the reaction catalyzed, if any.